dragan-stepanovic/dragan-stepanovic.github.io/_posts/2022-06-04-biggest-problem-with-async.md

 title: The biggest problem with async work
 ---

-The biggest problem inherent to systems based on async work when it comes to flow is that they make the cost of starting something new effectively zero, since the other side doesn't have to be available in order to start new work.
+When it comes to flow, the biggest problem inherent to systems based on async work is that they make the cost of starting new work effectively zero (the other side doesn't have to be available in order to start new work)

 Sync work implies not being able to start new work without having the other side available.
 Now, the bigger the batches in the system, the longer the other side is busy, and thus unavailable.